Nicki Minaj Records A Christian Song With Tasha Cobbs-Leonard

 — NICKI MINAJ (@NICKIMINAJ) January 27, 2015

 Minaj also prayed openly over Cobbs-Leonard’s marriage in an Instagram caption during March of 2017.

-Minaj stated, “Now God, we claim a super natural, double portion blessing over Tasha’s marriage, family, health & MUSIC this year.
-Expand her borders that MILLIONS MORE would be blessed by her MINISTRY of song.”
+“Now God, we claim a super natural, double portion blessing over Tasha’s marriage, family, health & MUSIC this year.
+Expand her borders that MILLIONS MORE would be blessed by her MINISTRY of song,” Minaj stated.

 Press PLAY ????
 Now God, we claim a super natural, double portion blessing over Tasha's marriage, family, health & MUSIC this year.
 Expand her borders that MILLIONS MORE would be blessed by her MINISTRY of song!
 Cause her GIFTS to shine brighter than they've ever shined before!
 Bless ALL the CALLED, CHOSEN FEW who have devoted their gift of SONG to GOSPEL MUSIC.
 Go before her & make every crooked path straight!
 In Jesus MIGHTY name. #AMEN. #Smile #ForYourGlory #BreakEveryChain I love that she ministers while singing similar to #JuanitaBynum #donnieMcclurkin Discovered her on BET 2 years ago and have been obsessed ever since. ???????????? #FunFact: I listen to old dancehall and gospel more than all other genres on my personal time.
 Lol.
 Go figure. ????????????@tashacobbs I'm listening on #Tidal ???? follow her & listen to her music.
 Thank me later ????

-Carol said in a 2014 interview, “I trust that one day Onika will sing unto the Father, because a seed has already been planted.
-Nothing is too big to God.”
+“I trust that one day Onika will sing unto the Father, because a seed has already been planted.
+Nothing is too big to God,” Carol said in a 2014 interview.
 Minaj’s feature on Cobbs-Leonard’s, “I’m Getting Ready,” is Carol’s trust realized.

 According to Rapzilla, other female rappers in the Christian hip-hop genre include HeeSun Lee, Eden Myrrh, Torch, Sicily, Ms Melody Monroe, and Angie Rose.